kubeagi/arcadia/README.md

 2. [Kubernetes](https://kubernetes.io/)

 If you don't have a kubernetes cluster, you can schedule a [kind cluster](https://kind.sigs.k8s.io/).
-Depends on your choice on CPU or GPU when running LLM worker,you can choose to:
+Depends on your choice on CPU or GPU when running LLM worker, you can choose to:

 - [Create a kind cluster with/without GPU enabled](http://kubeagi.k8s.com.cn/docs/Quick%20Start/create-cluster-using-kind)